-Rectal prolapse is when part of the rectum protrudes from the anus.
-The rectum is the last part of the large intestine and is where feces is stored before being passed.
+Rectal prolapse occurs when part of the large intestine, or rectum, protrudes from the anus.
+The rectum is the last part of the large intestine and is where the body stores feces before voiding.

-Rectal prolapse is a relatively rare condition, with the American Society of Colon and Rectal Surgeons estimating that it affects less than 3 in every 100,000 people.
+Rectal prolapse is a relatively rare condition, with the American Society of Colon & Rectal Surgeons estimating that it affects fewer than 3 in every 100,000 people.